vyos/vyos-documentation/docs/ch05-network-interfaces.rst

       description "Description"
   }

-Wireguard VPN Interface
+WireGuard VPN Interface
 -----------------------

-WireGuard is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
+WireGuard_ is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
 See https://www.wireguard.com for more information.